SSWConsulting/SSW.Rules.Content/rules/website-chatbot/rule.md

 Before delving deeper into the comparison it would help to first understand the steps involved in building chatbots using either technology.

-##### Steps to create chatbot using a 3rd Party service
+### Using a 3rd Party service

-For e.g. in Chatbase you would:
+After creating your account and starting a new project, you should:

-1. Train the bot by providing links to your web pages or by uploading docs
+1. Choose the best large language model – e.g. in 2023 you'd choose GPT-4
 2. Craft a pointed prompt to give it instructions on how to respond to the user.
 For e.g. you can ask it to share URLs to your web pages when appropriate
-3. Choose a GPT model – GPT-4 highly recommended
+3. Train the bot by providing links to your web pages or by uploading docs
-4. Embed an iframe or javascript code provided by the service on your website
+4. Configure the chatbot for features such as a greeting msg, company logo, chat bubble colours, etc.
-5. Configure the chatbot for features such as a greeting msg, company logo, chat bubble colours, etc.
+5. Embed an iframe or javascript code provided by the service on your website

-##### Steps to create chatbot using the OpenAI API
+### Creating a chatbot using an API (e.g. OpenAI API)

 The following provides a very high level description of creating a chatbot from scratch using the OpenAI API.
 For a more in-depth explanation please watch:
 `youtube: https://www.youtube.com/watch?v=9cUciEMUcnA&t=884s`